jasonjoo2010/polite-http-server/README.md

 # Intro

-This is a polite HTTP server.
+This is a polite HTTP server for testing purpose.
 Good manners makes it.
 They are as follows:

 - It will do a graceful shutdown after receiving a stop signal(HUP/INT/QUIT).
 The graceful period is 30s and it will stop the listener and quit after then.
 - It provides a probing API(/readyz) which returns 503 error during the graceful period.